 - The word limit for each post is 1500-2100 words (exclusive of endnotes).

 - Authors are required to provide an abstract of 100-150 words along with keywords that represent the essence of the submission.
 The abstract is to be submitted along with the article itself.

-- The entries should be submitted only in .doc/.docx format.
+- All entries should be submitted in .doc or .docx format.

 - Entries that will be selected after the review stages shall be published on the RSRR Website.

 - E-certificates will be awarded to the authors of each published blog.

 - Co-authorship of a maximum of 2 persons is permitted.

 - The author(s) bear sole responsibility for the accuracy of facts, opinions, or views stated in the submitted Manuscript.

 - In case of gross plagiarism found in the contents of the submitted manuscript, the manuscript shall be subject to rejection.

 - Copyright of all blog posts shall remain with RGNUL Student Research Review and Nishith Desai Associates.

 - All moral rights shall vest with the author(s).